-Our LTI program as applicable to our NEOs consisted solely of PSUs and stock options, split 60% and 40%, respectively, thereby providing a significant portion of each NEOs compensation in the form of at-risk, performance-based equity for 2021.
+Our LTI program as applicable to our NEOs consisted of PSUs, stock options, and RSUs, split 60%, 20%, and 20%, respectively, thereby providing a significant portion of each NEOs compensation in the form of at-risk, performance-based equity for 2022.
 All awards are based on fair value on the grant date.
-The following table summarizes the performance drivers, mix, and objectives for the various LTI components as they relate to our NEOs: